-As someone who is watching their carb intake, you might be wondering if wine is off-limits.
+As someone who is watching their carb intake, you might be wondering 'is wine keto diet friendly?', or you're curious to know what the best wine is to drink on a keto diet.
 The good news is that you can still enjoy a glass of wine on a keto diet – you just need to choose the right type.

 In this article, we'll outline what wine has the least amount of sugar, and what some of the best keto wines are on the market.
-So, whether you're wanting to enjoy a glass of red or white wine on your keto diet, read on for more information.
+So, whether you're wanting to enjoy a glass of red or white wine on your keto diet, read on to discover the best wines to drink.

 Finding keto friendly wine can be hard

 If you’re following a keto diet and don’t know which wine to buy, the answer is simple.
-The best wine for keto is one that contains as little sugar as possible.
+The best wine to drink on a keto diet is one that contains as little sugar as possible.